rreinold/real-time-asset-tracking-template/Readme.md

 ### Portals

-- `CJS_Portal` - Holistic view of your Real-Time Asset Tracking System, with a 3D Map of Tags
+- `RTAssetTrackingPortal` - Holistic view of your Real-Time Asset Tracking System, with a 3D Map of Tags

 > 1. Interactive 3D Map of New York City's Manhattan
 > 2. Pie Chart of Anomalies Detected